-There are usually weekly departmental coffee gatherings on Tuesdays and Fridays at 10:30; although these have had to be suspended temporarily due to the Covid-19 pandemic and will resume when guidelines allow.
+There are usually weekly departmental coffee gatherings on Tuesdays and Fridays at 10:30.
 These are a good way to meet people from the department in an informal setting.
 These take place in both buildings - in the atrium at RPC and in the common room in the Gibson Building.